NICTA/serene-python-client/docs/source/index.rst

-.. data-integration-py documentation master file, created by sphinx-quickstart on Thu Aug 18 10:24:31 2016.
+.. serene-python-client documentation master file, created by sphinx-quickstart on Thu Aug 18 10:24:31 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to data-integration-py's documentation!
+Welcome to serene-python-client's documentation!
 ===============================================

 Contents: